 Where Hash is the hash function specific to the negotiated AKM.
 For FILS public key authentication, the KeyAuth field of the Key Confirmation element is a digital signature using the STA's private key, of the negotiated hash function on a concatenation of the STA's public Diffie-Hellman value, the AP's public Diffie-Hellman value, the STA's nonce, the AP's nonce, the STA's MAC address, and the AP's BSSID, in that order.

-Key-Auth = Sig-STA [Hash(gSTA | gAP | NSTA | NAP | STA-MAC | AP-BSSID)].
+Key-Auth = Sig-STA (gSTA | gAP | NSTA | NAP | STA-MAC | AP-BSSID).

-Where Sig-STA [ ] indicates a digital signature using the STA's private key, and Hash is the hash function specific to the negotiated AKM.
+Where Sig-STA [ ] indicates a digital signature using the STA's private key.
+The form of signature depends on the type of public key used by the STA (RFC 3447 for RSA; FIPS 184-4 for DSA; and, ISO/IEC 14888-3 for ECDSA).
+The data to be signed is first hashed and the hash algorithm used with the appropriate digital signature algorithm shall be specific to the negotiated AKM.

 The Association Request frame shall be securedwith KEK using the AEAD algorithm as defined in 11.11.2.5 (AEAD counter of all zeros to decrypt and verify the received frame.